 Assistant Professor of Writing

 I am an Assistant Professor of Writing in the Department of Writing at Loyola University Maryland.
-I teach courses in first-year writing (WR100), professional and technical writing (WR325, WR387), rhetoric (WR220), and web writing (WR305).
-I also work as a professional writing consultant.
+I am also the department's Internship Coordinator.
+I teach courses in first-year writing (WR100), professional and technical writing (WR325, WR326), rhetoric (WR220), web writing (WR305), and I teach the Writing Internship course (WR402).
 For more information on my teaching, research, and for course material, please visit my professional website here.
 Select this link to view my Vita in PDF.

 I use a mixture of rhetorical theories, technology, empirical research, and civic engagement to teach writing.
 In my classes, you will learn how rhetoric and writing intersect with the Internet and social networking technologies, as well as traditional communication, such as print media.
 You will also learn how these forms of communication will help you conduct research and reflect on your work so you can engage with our civic and business communities to bring about positive change.
 Click here for more information on my teaching.

 My research focuses on developing sustained, mutually-beneficial college-community partnerships.
 To foster this collaboration, I use empirical methods (qualitative and quantitative) to work closely with community members in developing, assessing, and revising outreach projects.
 I also conduct usability research dealing with human-technology interaction and participatory design.
 My research informs my teaching and helps me connect students with their communities.
 Click here for more information on my research.